Do not delete the argument message when you're done with. It doesn't belong to you.

 If the

-identifies a
+specifier identifies a

-, it should send the
+BHandler belonging to another BLooper, it should send the

-to the BLooper
+message to the BLooper and return

-.
+NULL.
 The message will be handled in the message loop

-of the other BLooper
+of the other BLooper;

 it won't be further processed in this one.
 For example, a

-that kept a list of proxies might use code
+BHandler that kept a list of proxies might use code

 like the following: